brentlintner/linus/TRACKER.md

 * ?
 Possible to enforce model to consistently make large parts (though it could be trying to be safe)
     * Convey that if you see a mistake in the file you just wrote, make a new version of it, that isn't a part (hmmm use Chunk)
     * Use Chunk instead of Part?

-* Bug: each file the ai writes is opposite of trailing newline the editor does

 * Splitting Files
     * Consider using the role="model" for unfinished file part convos for the LLM to understand the context better?